Dungeonland: Reception

 Doug Cowie reviewed Dungeonland favorably for Imagine magazine.
 He noted that the module is designed to be inserted into any existing dungeon or dungeon level.
 Cowie praised the "excellent underlying theme" and the "whimsical", but on occasion "very black humour".
 He also felt that this was a "good example of how module design is developing", namely "interesting and technically sound, whilst displaying more and more conceptual originality".
 Cowie thought that the designer had done a "splendid job".

 The module was positively reviewed in issue No. 48 of White Dwarf magazine by Jim Bambra, who scored it 9 out of 10 overall.
 He reviewed the module along with The Land Beyond the Magic Mirror, and enjoyed the "rich vein of humour" that runs through the two modules, both of which "offer players an exciting and humorous time".
-He felt that while the modules could be played individually, they work best when played together as they frequently interconnect, and player characters adventuring in one module could suddenly find themselves in the other.
-Bambra felt that although the modules were humorous in tone, some encounters could turn extremely dangerous, and that making them for high level characters makes them inaccessible for lower level characters.
-However, he concluded by saying that if players do have higher level characters available then "by all means play them, you won't regret it."
+He felt that, while the modules could be played individually, they work best when played together as they frequently interconnect, and player characters adventuring in one module could suddenly find themselves in the other.
+Bambra felt that, although the modules were humorous in tone, some encounters could turn extremely dangerous, and that making them for high level characters makes them inaccessible for lower level characters.
+Despite this, he concluded by saying that if players do have higher level characters available, then "by all means, play them, you won't regret it."

 Robert E. James reviewed Dungeonland for Fantasy Gamer magazine and stated that "Overall, Dungeonland is an extremely good module.
 It was a very welcome addition to my world, and it can easily be added into any campaign.
 Keep the players in the dark about its purchase, and read the source.
 It's worth it."

-Anders Swenson reviewed Dungeonland and The Land Beyond the Magic Mirror for Different Worlds magazine and stated that "Given the limits of AD&D, this is not a bad job.
+Anders Swenson reviewed both Dungeonland and The Land Beyond the Magic Mirror for Different Worlds magazine and stated that "Given the limits of AD&D, this is not a bad job.
 The idea, of course, is not to rewrite Alice but to construct a fantasy role-playing game with encounters similar to those found in the two sourcebooks.
 And, with this perspective in mind, the two adventures succeed nicely.
 I would rate these two modules as excellent, certainly among the most imaginative adventures published in our hobby."

-In his 1991 book Heroic Worlds, Lawrence Schick said that the scenario was "inspired by Alice and Wonderland, but with the whimsy replaced by opportunities for slaughter".
+In Lawrence Schick's 1991 book Heroic Worlds, he said that the scenario was "inspired by Alice and Wonderland, but with the whimsy replaced by opportunities for slaughter".